-The Moore County Airport is a publicly-owned and operated airport operated for the convenience and benefit of the public by the Moore County Airport Authority.
+The Pinehurst Regional Airport is a publicly-owned and operated airport operated for the convenience and benefit of the public by the Moore County Airport Authority.
 The Moore County Airport Authority meets the second Tuesday of each month at 10:00 a.m. in the airline terminal conference room at the Moore County Airport.
 The meeting is open to the public, and public expertise and opinions are eagerly solicited.

 The airport was established in 1929 when the Tufts family, famous for their Pinehurst Resort, opened a dirt runway and named it “Knollwood Airport.”
 In 1935 the county acquired the facility.
 During World War II, the airport was leased to the Army Air Corps and was called Knollwood Army Auxiliary Airfield and large-scale military exercises were conducted at the field, practicing techniques later used on D-Day and elsewhere.